How To Configure NGINX as CDN

 proxy_cache_background_update on;

-# Only 1 request gets to the origin at a time
+# only 1 request per file reaches the origin at a time

 proxy_cache_lock on;